Partner Lifecycle12 min read

 • Conduct discovery calls to assess mutual fit

-• Present partnership opportunities and program benefits
+• Present the referral opportunity and program benefits

 Best Practices: